haroldsnyers/database_clustering/sharding/00-setup-sharding-doc.md

 ### Mongos Router
 Start mongos query router
-Before being able to run this command, you will need to change your ip address in the .env file in the sharding folder. example : IP_ADDRESS=192.168.1.12
+Before being able to run this command, you will need to change your ip address in the .env file in the sharding folder. example : IP_ADDRESS=<ip_address>
 ```
 docker-compose -f mongos/docker-compose.yaml up -d
 ```